 FILE- 18-year-old Egyptian student Mariam Moustafa

-Moustafa’s mother posted a video on social media saying that her daughter is in critical condition due to being brutally beaten by the 10 women.
-She claimed that the assault was race-motivated, as her daughter doesn’t actually know those girls at all and never talked with them before.
+Previously, Moustafa’s mother posted a video on social media saying that her daughter is in critical condition as a result of the attack.
+She claimed that the assault was race-motivated, as her daughter didn't know the 10 girls who attacked her, and had never spoken with them before.

-“Four months ago, two of the same 10 women abused my daughter in the street with no specific reason.
-We went to the police station and issued an official complaint; however, nothing happened,” the grieving mother said in the video.
+“Four months ago, two of the same 10 women abused my daughter in the street for no specific reason.
+We went to the police station and issued an official complaint; however, nothing happened,” Moustafa's mother said in the video.

 She added that when the 10 women saw Moustafa in the street walking alone, they attacked her once again and dragged her about 20 meters.

 “She managed to get up and run towards one of the buses, but they went after her and started to beat her again.
 Just one man tried to defend her, but no one else tried to interfere,” the mother said.

 In late February, the 18-year-old engineering student was tragically attacked and put into a coma by 10 British women of African descent.
 The incident stirred condemnation from both the Egyptian Foreign Ministry and the British Embassy in Cairo.